audiohook pixel

 Note: This blog is not medical advice and is for informational purposes only.
 For any specific teething recommendations or questions, please refer to your child’s pediatrician or healthcare provider.

 As parents, there are few things more challenging than witnessing your little one in discomfort—which rings especially true during the teething phase.
 Questions about when it starts, what to expect, and how to ease your baby's discomfort can fill your mind.
-To provide you with expert insight and guidance, we sat down with O’Farm Expert, Dr. Krupa Playforth (aka “The Pediatrician Mom”), to discuss all things related to baby teething and home remedies.
+To provide you with expert insight and guidance, we sat down with Board-certified pediatrician Dr. Krupa Playforth (aka “The Pediatrician Mom”), to discuss all things related to baby teething and home remedies.

 What is the usual age range when babies start teething, and what are the common signs and symptoms parents can expect during this phase?